Winter SUP paddling tips from SUP My Race

 This is a lightweight drysuit and one of the most popular drysuits made for SUP.
 I got given my first one by Starboard UK for testing when I was writing for a UK site and it was a little small for me, that is the only reason it moved onto a new owner and I replaced it with a larger one, XLT is the size I have (194cm tall, 100kg) and it is around 4 years old.

-I like this suit for training and paddling in quite cold conditions, I can use it from +8 down to -8 when combined with different layers.
+I like this suit for training and paddling in quite cold conditions.
+I can use it from +8 down to -8 when combined with different layers.
 The weakness, for me, is the feet.
-With no built-in socks it is a colder suit to wear than my other drysuit.
+With no built-in socks, it is a colder suit to wear than my other drysuit.
+But in winter 2025 I may have a solution for that!

 SUP My Race on the right, Santa on the left.